Support for Veterans

 Is an online and searchable map of services for the Armed Forces Community.
 All NHS staff can access the app at www.vfds.co.uk

-East Lancashire Hospitals NHS Trust supports the health commitments of the Armed Forces Covenant, which is a promise by the nation to ensure that those who serve or, who have served in the UK armed forces, and their families, are treated fairly.
+East Lancashire Hospitals NHS Trust Has now been awarded Veteran Aware Status 2021 and supports the health commitments of the Armed Forces Covenant, which is a promise by the nation to ensure that those who serve or, who have served in the UK armed forces, and their families, are treated fairly.

 These commitments are: